Abstraction Health

 TMG (Trimethylglycine / Betaine)

-NMN metabolism may consume methyl groups; TMG is taken as a methyl donor to theoretically offset any methylation burden
+NMN metabolism may increase methylation demand; TMG is used as a methyl donor to potentially offset methylation depletion associated with elevated NAD+ synthesis

 Vitamin D3